Create and Connect to a PostgreSQL Database

 Encryption

 Render encrypts PostgreSQL databases at rest using AES-256 data encryption.
-This encryption applies to the primary and replica instances and all automated backups.
-Public access to your PostgreSQL databases is encrypted in transit using Render managed TLS certificates.
+This encryption applies to both primary and replica instances, along with all automated backups.
+External connections to your database are encrypted in transit using Render-managed TLS certificates.

 Metrics and logs